 Air is a minimal and refillable razor that uses the least amount of material possible.
 It has an innovative cartridge change mechanism, which is engaged when the two sides are pressed together.
 The hinges separate and a new cartridge can be inserted, as shown in the picture below.

-Other interesting features are summarised below in the annotated concept sketch.
+Other interesting features include a streamlined and ergonomic shape and are presented in the annotated concept sketch.

-The material choice was brass, as it has a high perceived value and fulfilled all technical requirements.
-It is also is widely recycled and could be sourced from industry offcuts.
-Environmentally, Air outperforms the benchmarked product (Shaveclub UK 'Handlebar'), having an 80% lower energy and CO2 footprint, as well as excellent end of life options.
-The Life Cycle Assessment of Air is shown below:
+The material choice was brass, as it has a high perceived value and fulfilled the various technical requirements.
+With regards to sustainability, it is widely recycled and could be sourced from industry offcuts.
+A Life Cycle Assessment was produced using CES and is shown below.